DRL-Based Spectrum Sharing for RIS-Aided Local High-Quality Wireless Networks

 \section{Abstract}

 This paper investigates a smart spectrum-sharing framework for reconfigurable intelligent surface (RIS)-aided local high-quality wireless networks (LHQWNs) within a mobile network operator (MNO) ecosystem.
-Although RISs are often considered potentially harmful due to interference, this work shows that properly controlled RISs can enhance quality of service (QoS).
-The proposed system enables temporary spectrum access for multiple vertical service providers (VSPs) by dynamically allocating radio resources according to traffic demand.
-The spectrum is divided into dedicated subchannels assigned to individual VSPs and reusable subchannels shared among multiple VSPs, while RIS is employed to improve propagation conditions.
+Although RISs are often considered harmful due to interference, this work shows that properly controlled RISs can enhance quality of service (QoS).
+The proposed system enables temporary spectrum access for multiple vertical service providers (VSPs) by dynamically allocating radio resources.
+The spectrum is divided into dedicated subchannels assigned to individual VSPs and reusable subchannels shared among multiple VSPs, while RIS improves propagation conditions and zero-forcing (ZF) precoding is adopted at the multi-antenna base station (BS) to cancel inter-user interference.
 We formulate a multi-VSP utility maximization problem that jointly optimizes subchannel assignment, transmit power, and RIS phase configuration while accounting for spectrum access costs, RIS leasing costs, and QoS constraints.
-The resulting mixed-integer non-linear program (MINLP) is intractable using conventional optimization methods.
-To address this challenge, the problem is modeled as a Markov decision process (MDP) and solved using deep reinforcement learning (DRL).
-Specifically, deep deterministic policy gradient (DDPG) and soft actor--critic (SAC) algorithms are developed and compared.
-Simulation results show that SAC outperforms DDPG in convergence speed, stability, and achievable utility, reaching up to \(96\%\) of the exhaustive search benchmark and demonstrating the potential of RIS to improve overall utility in multi-VSP scenarios.
+The resulting mixed-integer non-linear program (MINLP) is modeled as a Markov decision process (MDP) and solved using deep reinforcement learning (DRL).
+Deep deterministic policy gradient (DDPG) and soft actor--critic (SAC) algorithms are developed and compared.
+Numerical results show that SAC generally outperforms DDPG in convergence, stability, and utility, particularly in larger-scale scenarios.
+In the reduced-scale ablation study, both joint DRL methods outperform the heuristic benchmark by at least $6.6\%$ in final moving-average reward.